 The afternoon is spent at the Château at Puivert, known

 for its troubadour history (Eleanor of Aquitaine also visited

 Day 5 Free day

 A free day is provided.
-You can enjoy a day of respite enjoying
+You can enjoy a day enjoying local

 Day 7 Toulouse